Museum Policies & FAQs

 - Treat visitors and exhibits with respect.
 No pushing, hitting, or throwing.
 Share and return exhibit pieces where they belong after playing.

 The Museum is closed on the following holidays: New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, Christmas Eve, and Christmas Day.

-By visiting the Museum, visitors grant permission for any photographs of them and their dependents to be used for educational and promotional purposes.
-If a visitor does not consent and wishes to opt out of this policy, they are asked to please inquire at the front desk or call (434) 977-1025.
+By visiting the Museum or participating in Museum programs and events, visitors grant permission for any photographs of them and their dependents to be used for educational and promotional purposes.
+If a visitor does not consent and wishes to opt out of this policy, they are asked to please inquire at the front desk, contact a staff member using our Contact Us page, or call the Museum's general line at (434) 977-1025.

 If you or your child have a fever or are too sick to go to work or school, then you are too sick to visit the Museum.
 Visitors with the following symptoms are asked to refrain from visiting the Museum until symptoms subside:

 - Flu-Like Symptoms (Headache, Fever, Chills, Lethargy, Muscle Aches, Cough, Sore Throat)

 - Upper Respiratory Infections (Nasal Congestion, Runny Nose, Scratchy Throat, Painful Swallowing, Cough, Watery Eyes).